rosie068/cheating-daddy-radio/USER_INSTALLATION_GUIDE.md

 2. Try restarting your Mac
 3. Check that you have sufficient permissions to run applications

+### Screen Recording Permission Issues
+If TriFetch isn't appearing in Screen Recording permissions:
+1. Make sure the app is properly installed in Applications folder
+2. Try opening the app with right-click → Open first
+3. Delete and reinstall the app if it still doesn't appear
+4. Check that you're running macOS 10.15 (Catalina) or later

 ### Still having issues?
 - Make sure you're running macOS 10.15 (Catalina) or later
 - Ensure you have enough disk space for the application